-- Authorize acceptance of compensation from the Applicant in the amount of \$74 for unauthorized occupation of State land for the period beginning December 19, 2017 through April 18, 2018. - 2.
-Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning April 19, 2018, for a term of 10 years, for the use and maintenance of an existing covered floating boat dock with single berth, personal watercraft landing, strong arm, gangway, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the covered floating boat dock with single berth, personal watercraft dock, strong arm, and gangway: \$222 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation from the Applicant for the unauthorized occupation of State land in the amount of \$507, for the period of October 1, 2015, to August 22, 2018. - 2.
+Authorize issuance of a General Lease Recreational and Protective Structure Use to the Applicant beginning August 23, 2018, for a term of 10 years, for the continued use and maintenance of an existing floating boat dock, gangway, two pilings, and bank protection, as described in

+Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent for the floating boat dock, gangway, and two pilings: \$177 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.